 These Festivals are celebrated with great joy and tourists from all around the globe come to see the dramatic folk dances, exquisite handicrafts, mouthwatering delicacies and experience the heartwarming hospitality of the state.

-The Pushkar Fair is all about the camels, cows, sheep and goats buying and selling which is done by the local people and they come from all the cities and towns of Rajasthan to grab customers.
+The Pushkar Fair is all about the camels, cows, sheep, and goats buying and selling which is done by the local people and they come from all the cities and towns of Rajasthan to grab customers.

-Or if you attend the famous Desert Festival of Jaisalmer then you will find the fun fair which include turban tying competition, camel polo games, the supernatural snake charming events, and the dance of people with long grown mustaches.
+Or if you attend the famous Desert Festival of Jaisalmer then you will find the funfair which includes turban tying competition, camel polo games, the supernatural snake charming events, and the dance of people with long grown mustaches.

-The festivities also include many delicacies of Rajasthan which are indeed a must try.
+The festivities also include many delicacies of Rajasthan which are indeed a must-try.
 The festival starts in the month of January and stays for three days and finishes with the Purnima or a full moon day.